Migrating from API v1¶

 Error Responses¶

-v1 used varied error formats depending on the error type. v2 returns a unified ApiError with structured details:
+v1 used varied error formats depending on the error type. v2 returns a unified ApiError envelope shaped after AIP-193 / google.rpc.Status:

 {